henryhetired/huiskenlab_commandprocessor/readme.txt

 Step 3.
 Send commands to the analysis machine
    Command structure example
-   if the macro script is test.ijm which have arguments arg1, arg2, arg3
+   if the script is test.ijm which have arguments arg1, arg2, arg3
-   send "test arg1 arg2 arg3" to the port on the analysis server parse the arguments in the script
+   send "test.ijm arg1 arg2 arg3" to the port on the analysis server
+   parse the arguments in the script

+   same goes for .py files

 Step 4.
 Optional (shut down analysis engine)